-We're a talented bunch of natural history buffs who love sharing the wonders of our blue backyard.
-'Taswegians' and other industry experts to help bring this ambitious project to life.
+We're a talented bunch of natural history buffs, 'Taswegians', scientists, cinematographers, industry experts and muscians who love sharing the wonders of our blue backyard and are joining forces to bring this ambitious project to life.

 EXECUTIVE PRODUCER /

 Sheree Marris is a Marine Biologist, author, communicator and one of Australia’s most passionate and dynamic marine ambassadors.
 Through radio talkback, television appearances and hosting documentaries she has gained a reputation as an expert in her field.
 An award winning author, Sheree has recently finished her fifth book which has transformed into a documentary for Network Ten; Melbourne Down Under – a marine environment more diverse and colourful than any tropical reef.
 Preceding this, the highly successful KamaSEAtra - Secrets of Sex in the Sea, a humorous read about the unique reproductive methods of sea creatures and the parallels they share with humans.

 As a Director of production organisation Digital Dimensions from1996 - 2012, produced over 25 hours of high quality programs for international broadcasters, the Australian corporate sector and a broad cross section of federal, state and local government departments, and similar corporate programming since 1988.
 Strong track record of producing and delivering a diverse range of complex projects on schedule and within budget, including many specific target audience programs on health, science, education, indigenous and maritime communications.

 Jennifer Bottle is a Tasmanian writer, producer, director and presenter with over twenty years’ experience in broadcast and corporate media.
 She has lived and worked extensively interstate and in 2007 launched Sydney-based digital production service Bottlemedia – creating innovative, results-driven video content and commercials for leading global and Australian brands.